paritat221/minesweeper/README.md

 MENU : exit game<br>

 # status
-The game is on version 1.1, it is fully playable but i'll add a timer and a flag tracker like in the original game in future versions.
-This was not made by a professional, the code is extremely bad.
+This game is on v2.0, its definitive version